-As the brutality that was our summer subsides, autumn is now calling out and so is the renewed enthusiasm to get back in the patch.
+As our erratic warm season subsides, autumn is now calling out and so is the renewed enthusiasm to get back in the patch.
 Perhaps your edible garden is still resembling a plant graveyard – full of overgrown, burnt tomato plants or powdery mildewed zucchinis.
 Maybe they are still producing fruit as they give out their last whimpers of life?
 While the pragmatic part of you says let them be, every other bone in your body is craving to rip them out, paint your face red and do a rain dance to bring about a fresh change in the season.

 Of course with the new season comes the promise of more frequent rains (come on big guy…) and less intensive garden management, so if your eagerness for the veggie patch took a couple of steps south over the preceding months, rest assure the future is looking brighter and we’ll be complaining of the cold and wet in no time.